Now

 Researching alternatives to the surveillance capitalism, fighting for my right to privacy, cheering the open web.
 I want to show my kids that another way is possible, that they have the power to choose who to trust, and that they should be mindful about what personal data they share and with whom.

 Breathing.
 Remembering myself that there are only two things one is forced to do in his life: to breath, and to die.
-And I think to love–nature, oneself, someone else.
+And to love–nature, oneself, someone else.
 We should open our hearts to life.

 Did I say I'm raising two incredible children?